 Disruption through design is possible

-The panel included Filippo Lodi, head of innovation and knowledge managementat UNStudio, Maurizio Montalti, founder and creative director at Officina Corpuscoli, Essi Johanna Glomb, founder and head of design at Blond & Bieber, and Melusine Reimers, CEO of Readymade.
+The panel “Disruption through design: challenging our current systems of production and consumption” included Filippo Lodi, head of innovation and knowledge managementat UNStudio, Maurizio Montalti, founder and creative director at Officina Corpuscoli, Essi Johanna Glomb, founder and head of design at Blond & Bieber, and Melusine Reimers, CEO of Readymade.
 The event was hosted by Karianne Fogelberg, design theorist and curator at UnDesignUnit.

 The round table discussed many questions: Can sustainability and growth be mutually compatible?
 Or does conservative use of resources require us to develop entirely new, more progressive approaches?
 What role does design play at the interface between manufacturer and consumer?
 How can designers contribute to innovation and serve as catalysts for critical change?